crianer/Qlockwork/Readme.txt

 #define SENSOR_MCP9808				Use a MCP9808 sensor or sensor module.
 #define MCP_TEMPERATURE_OFFSET		Sets how many degrees the measured room temperature (+ or -) should be corrected.

+#define SENSOR_BME					Use a BME280 sensor or sensor module.
+#define BME_TEMPERATURE_OFFSET		Sets how many degrees the measured room temperature (+ or -) should be corrected.
+#define BME_HUMIDITY_OFFSET         Sets how many degrees the measured room humidity (+ or -) should be corrected.

 #define RTC_BACKUP                  Use an RTC as backup and room temperature.
 #define RTC_TEMPERATURE_OFFSET      Sets how many degrees the measured room temperature (+ or -) should be corrected.